Aramac Tramway Museum: History

 Council bought still another new diesel locomotive in 1968.
 The 1958 locomotive was a little under-powered for heavy loads, and was supplemented by a slightly bigger 19 LT diesel-hydraulic locomotive built by Walkers Limited.
 For a time the two engines could be coupled together and operated as a single unit, but in January 1970 the Queensland Government bought the old diesel locomotive.

 These developments and improvements of the 1950s and 1960s kept the tramway going into the post-war era, but they could not change the economic circumstances in which the service operated.
 Road transport was becoming faster and more efficient year by year, and the tramway simply could not compete.
 Passenger traffic dwindled to virtually nothing by the 1960s because nearly everyone travelled by car.
 Wool and livestock increasingly travelled by truck in dry weather.
 The tramway was only eking out an existence, and Council's aim was simply to keep the financial loss down as low as possible.

-The losses remained acceptable until 1970, then there was a sharp drop in income as competition from road transport really began to take hold.
+The losses remained acceptable until 1970, then there was a drop in income as competition from road transport really began to take hold.
 The condition of the track, reconditioned over ten years before, was again becoming a big problem, and there was industrial trouble with the workforce.
 The Queensland Government agreed to subsidise the tramway service until the road was sealed from Aramac to Barcaldine.
 A Tramways Undertaking Fund was established, and State Treasury began to pay the annual shortfall.
 While this arrangement was in force, the great floods of January 1974 caused major damage to the line, and the cost of repairs dramatically increased the debt.

 The progressively increasing debt to the Queensland Government added to the money owed to Treasury over the entire life of the tramway, since the original loan of 1911.
 By 1975, the accumulated size of the government loan was $225,000, and there was no longer any prospect of reducing it.
 The road was already sealed about halfway from Barcaldine, and the likelihood was that traffic on the tramway would soon shrink to nothing.
 No longer an asset to the Shire's economy, the tramway had become simply a burden on the ratepayers.
 In November 1975, the Permanent Way Inspector gave a gloomy description of the state of the track.
 In the face of this report, Council decided to close the Tramway.
 It was decided that the service would terminate on 31 December 1975, and tenders would be called for the sale of 150 LT of steel rails and the diesel locomotive.